DataSystemsGroupUT/SPARKSQLRDFBenchmarking/docs/README.md

 -----
 Sp2Bench  _SPARQL_ queries and their _SQL_ translations for ST,VT, and PT relational schemas (that we will use in our experiments, compliant with the SparkSQL) can be found [here](http://dbis.informatik.uni-freiburg.de/index.php?project=SP2B/translations.html)

-- Query Analysis (i.e in terms of Number of Joins, Selections, Filters, and Projections)
+- **Query Analysis:**  the following table shows the Sp2Bench queries analysis, i.e in terms of Number of Joins, Selections, Filters, and Projections.

 <p align="center"><img src="images/queryAnalysis.png" alt="spark"></p>